Machine Learning Simulates Agent-Based Model Towards Policy: Results and Discussion

 Curitiba, Belém and Campinas are MRs located close to the optimal in such a way that Rent vouchers and Monetary aid would make a huge positive difference within the national comparison.
 Curitiba would gain nearly 80 percentage points with Monetary aid policy and 71.6 with Rent vouchers.
 Belém would improve 61.7 with Monetary aid and Campinas would gain more than 95.7 points also with the Monetary aid policy(see table \ref{tab:mean_acp}).

-Figure \ref{fig:mean_with_std_acps} showcases the differences between mean results per MR per policy with one standard deviation above and one below the mean.
-Analyzing the mean of all MRs ('All'), it becomes clear that the low level of optimals for the Purchase policy is more certain that the higher level of optimals for both Rent vouchers and Monetary aid policies.
-In other words, the chance to obtain non-optimal results with the consistently worse policy option (Purchase) is higher than the chance to obtain optimal results with the other two options (Monetary aid and Rent vouchers).
-In a nutshell, it is easier and more certain to fail with a Purchase policy than to succeed with the either other ones.
+Table \ref{tab:std_acp} shows the standard-deviation of all MRs, and the average (All).
+The low level of optimals for the Property acquisition policy is more certain (smaller, more restricted deviation) that for both Rent vouchers and Monetary aid policies.
+The chance to obtain non-optimal results with the consistently worse policy option (Property acquisition) is higher than the chance to obtain optimal results with the other two options (Monetary aid and Rent vouchers).
+Hence, it is more certain to fail with Property acquisition than to succeed with either of the other policy instruments.

-The breadth of the baseline scenario with no-policy baseline is also smaller than the breadths of the Monetary aid and Rent voucher scenarios.
-As such, although not as certain to fall under a non-optimal result as a Purchase policy, by having no policy in place, the chance to fall under optimal results are higher than by having a Monetary aid or Rent voucher policy in place.
-Moreover, optimal results for the baseline scenario are consistently lower than those observed on scenarios with Rent voucher or Monetary aid policies in place.

-In policy terms, a Purchase policy, for most MRs with the exception of São Paulo and Rio de Janeiro, will almost always lead to non-optimal results.
-Nevertheless, a Purchase or Monetary aid policy may not be as certain in terms of leading that MR into an optimal state, due to the higher standard deviations for those two better policy options.
-As such, it becomes clear that there are more factors that come into play when determining the outcome of a policy than only the policy itself, however, policy makers may rest assured that the Purchase policy remains as a distant third-best option, unsuited for most MRs and consistently worse than even the no-policy baseline scenario.
+Property acquisition policy, for most MRs (with the exception of São Paulo and Rio de Janeiro), almost always leads to non-optimal results.
+Nevertheless, a Property acquisition or Monetary aid policy is not as certain due to the higher standard deviations.
+This reinforces the understanding that other factors are relevant to determine the outcome of a policy, rather than the policy instrument itself.
+However, policymakers can be assured that the Property acquisition policy remains as a distant third-best option, unsuited for most MRs and consistently worse than even the no-policy baseline scenario.